MDSplus/Documentation/docs/guide/devices/writing_devices.md

 class DIG_32_TR(MDSplus.Device):
 ```

-1. Design your node list. (node names need to be 11 characters or less)
+1. Design your node list.
+Node names need to be 11 characters or fewer.

     ```py
     parts = [